tylerjsmith111/GeneralizIT/README.md

 - **Confidence Intervals:** Calculates confidence intervals for means of each facet.
 - **Summaries:** Concise summaries of ANOVA, G coefficients, D studies, and Confidence Intervals.

+## Advanced Tutorials

+Advanced package usage and G-Theory methodology tutorials and are available in the [tutorials directory](https://github.com/tylerjsmith111/GeneralizIT/tree/main/tutorials) of our GitHub repository.

 ## Notes

 - Include only the necessary facets and the response variable.